jbnetapp/demosmbc/README.md

 Script provide with this demo allow you to build a SnapMirror SMBC LAB
 ----------------------------------------------------------------------
-Before to start this lab you have to configure each aggregate  on cluster1 and Cluster2 using System Manager
+Before to start this lab you **Must** configure aggregates on cluster1 and Cluster2 using System Manager
 - using Menu **STORAGE -> Tieres -> Add Local Tier**
 <img src="Pictures/SystemManagerTiers.png" alt="NetApp System Manager" width="1100" height="350">